CHAN-BOF works to end gender-based violence by shifting cultural norms in the HMong and underserved communities.

 Kev tsim txom ntawv cov cim neeg yog thaum ib tug neeg ua phem rau ib leej twg vim nws qhov chaw ua neej lossis nws qhov cim txheeb xyuas.
 Qhov no vis tag nrho cov kev tsim txom ntawm cev nqaij daim tawv, kev quab yuam deev, kev cem thiab thuam, kev tsim txom lub siab lub ntsws, kev tsim txom lub hlwb thiab txoj kev xav, kev hawv, kev dag ntxias, thiab kev nrhiav noj nrhiav haus lossis txwv tsis pub muaj kev txawj ntse.
 Tshwj xeeb tshaj plaws, txawm hais tias cov poj niam thiab cov me nyuam ntxhais yog cov raug cov kev tsim txom no ntau tshaj xwb los nws yeej tsim tau kev puas tsuaj hnyav rau tag nrho tsev neeg thiab zej zog sawv daws tib si.

-If you or someone you know is a victim of domestic violence, know that free and confidential help is available.
+If you or someone you know is a victim of domestic or gender-based violence, free and confidential help is available.